Large deviations of convex hulls of planar random walks and Brownian motions: Main results

+\begin{example}[{\it Non-linear optimal trajectories}] Consider the distribution of $X_1$ given by the mixture of the uniform distribution on the line segment $[11,13] \times \{0\}$ taken with weight $49/50$ and the delta distribution at $(-38,0)$ taken with weight $1/50$; see Figure~\ref{fig: counterexample}. \end{example} \end{remark}

-By $\im(\cdot)$ we will denote the image of a function, that is the set of its possible values as the argument varies over the effective domain.
-By $(\cdot)'_+$ and $(\cdot)'_-$ we denote the right and the left derivatives of a function of real argument.
+We now turn our attention to the function $\conv \ubar I$.
+The following result gives a simple description of $\conv \ubar I$ directly in terms of $\bar K$ and a condition when it equals $\ubar I$ at a given point.
+Denote by $(\cdot)'_+$ and $(\cdot)'_-$ respectively right and left derivatives of a function of real argument.